CheiRank: Examples

-The dependence of $P, P^*$ on $K, K^*$ for the network of hyperlink network of Wikipedia English articles is shown in Fig.2 from Zhirov.
-The distribution of these articles in the plane of PageRank and CheiRank is shown in Fig.3 from Zhirov.
+The dependence of $P, P^*$ on $K, K^*$ for the hyperlink network of Wikipedia English articles is shown in Fig. 2 from Zhirov.
+The distribution of these articles in the plane of PageRank and CheiRank is shown in Fig. 3 from Zhirov.
 The difference between PageRank and CheiRank is clearly seen from the names of Wikipedia articles (2009) with highest rank.
-At the top of PageRank we have 1.United States, 2.United Kingdom, 3.France while for CheiRank we find 1.Portal:Contents/Outline of knowledge/Geography and places, 2.List of state leaders by year, 3.Portal:Contents/Index/Geography and places.
-Clearly PageRank selects first articles on a broadly known subject with a large number of ingoing links while CheiRank selects first highly communicative articles with many outgoing links.
-Since the articles are distributed in 2D they can be ranked in various ways corresponding to projection of 2D set on a line.
-The horizontal and vertical lines correspond to PageRank and CheiRank, 2DRank combines properties of CheiRank and PageRank as it is discussed in Zhirov.
-It gives top Wikipedia articles 1.India, 2.Singapore, 3.Pakistan.
+At the top of PageRank we have 1.
+United States, 2.
+United Kingdom, 3.
+France, while for CheiRank we find 1.
+Portal:Contents/Outline of knowledge/Geography and places, 2.
+List of state leaders by year, 3.
+Portal:Contents/Index/Geography and places.
+Clearly, PageRank selects first articles on a broadly known subject with a large number of ingoing links, while CheiRank selects first highly communicative articles with many outgoing links.
+Since the articles are distributed in 2D, they can be ranked in various ways corresponding to projection of the 2D set on a line.
+The horizontal and vertical lines correspond to PageRank and CheiRank; 2DRank combines the properties of CheiRank and PageRank as discussed by Zhirov.
+It gives top Wikipedia articles 1.
+India, 2.
+Singapore, 3.
+Pakistan.

-The 2D ranking highlights the properties of Wikipedia articles in a new rich and fruitful manner.
-According to the PageRank the top 100 personalities described in Wikipedia articles have in 5 main category activities: 58 (politics), 10 (religion),17 (arts), 15 (science), 0 (sport) and thus the importance of politicians is strongly overestimated.
-The CheiRank gives respectively 15, 1, 52, 16, 16 while for 2DRank one finds 24, 5, 62, 7, 2.
-Such type of 2D ranking can find useful applications for various complex directed networks including the WWW.
+The 2D ranking highlights the properties of Wikipedia articles in a new manner.
+According to PageRank, the top 100 personalities described in Wikipedia articles fall into five main categories of activity: 58 (politics), 10 (religion), 17 (arts), 15 (science), 0 (sport), and thus the importance of politicians is strongly overestimated.
+The CheiRank gives respectively 15, 1, 52, 16, 16, while for 2DRank one finds 24, 5, 62, 7, 2.
+This type of 2D ranking can find useful applications for various complex directed networks including the WWW.

-CheiRank and PageRank naturally appear for the world trade network, or international trade, where they and linked with export and import flows for a given country respectively.
+CheiRank and PageRank naturally appear for the world trade network, or international trade, where they are linked with export and import flows for a given country respectively.

-Possibilities of development of two-dimensional search engines based on PageRank and CheiRank are considered.
-Directed networks can be characterized by the correlator between PageRank and CheiRank vectors: in certain networks this correlator is close to zero (e.g. Linux Kernel network) while other networks have large correlator values (e.g. Wikipedia or university networks).
+Possibilities for the development of two-dimensional search engines based on PageRank and CheiRank are considered.
+Directed networks can be characterized by the correlator between PageRank and CheiRank vectors: in certain networks this correlator is close to zero (e.g., Linux kernel network), while other networks have large correlator values (e.g., Wikipedia or university networks).